 The KitchenAid Artisan is a quality mid-sized mixer with a tilt-head.
-Despite its middling dimensions, the Artisan mixed it up with the best in class in three out of our four test categories. the Artisan has the power to knead dough quickly and thoroughly, and can also mix frosting to the highest standards.
+Despite its average dimensions, the Artisan mixed it up with the best in class in three out of our four test categories.
+It has the power to knead the dough quickly and thoroughly, and can also mix frosting to the highest standards.
 Home cooks won't have to utilize a spatula frequently due to the mixing quality and slightly gapped design of the attachment and bowl system.
 The Artisan is quite stable when operating at its top mixing speed.
 We enjoyed the user-friendliness of this model and could perform all the essential tasks on handed.

 While the Artisan has a burly motor and components, our model had some minor speed regulation issues.
-They emerged at the higher settings used for whipping cream and eggs.
-This could explain tall high whisk splattering from sporadic acceleration and the saggy cake sponge, which is often a result of inconsistent aeration of eggs) and some of the splatterings that the whisk issued.
-The Artisan, like all models with the motor above the bowl, can get showered with ingredients when they are added during active mixing.
+These issues emerged at the higher settings used for whipping cream and eggs.
+This could explain tall high whisk splattering from sporadic acceleration and the saggy cake sponge, which is often a result of inconsistent aeration of the eggs.
+Like all models with the motor above the bowl, the Artisan can get showered with ingredients when they are added during active mixing.
 However, these minor issues fall by the wayside compared to the quality experience provided by this machine.

 Read Full Review: KitchenAid Artisan